Mobile Web Testing – 3 Approaches That Will Make Your Life Easy

 - Is the navigation functioning the way it’s intended to, across different screen resolutions and browsers?

 - Are all elements and images optimized for different browsers and screen resolutions and are they functioning as intended?

-Testsigma recommends UI testing for checking the site’s functionality as we’ll have the flexibility to check how different elements are behaving on the UI, also because a mobile website’s functions are mostly UI driven.
+Testsigma recommends UI testing to check the site’s functionality.
+We’ll have the flexibility to check how different elements behave on the UI because a mobile website’s functions are mostly UI driven.

 Executing these tests on various devices helps ensure that these functions are compatible across various devices and browsers even before including them in the website/web app.

 Signup to make your website mobile web friendly, easily

 You can check how to get started with mobile web testing with Testsigma here.

 Is My Site Offering Uniform Visual Experience?